 By adopting NEAR’s contract-based delegation, validators leverage differentiation to secure the network and attract delegators.

-By adopting NEAR’s contract-based Build your own delegation and marketing solutions, and deploy them to attract your audience of delegators.
+By adopting NEAR’s contract-based Build your own delegation and marketing solutions, and deploy them to attract your community of delegators.

-Throughout this phase of Stake Wars, Validators will work to understand delegation for their end-users, differentiate their offering, and prepare technically to join MainNet.
+Throughout this phase of Stake Wars, validators will learn all about delegation and how it affects their end-users, how to differentiate their offering, and prepare technically to join MainNet.

 Validators & Delegators

-Stake Wars Episode II is an opportunity to get confidence with the contract-based delegation, with the goal to join the network as a Chunk-Only Producer, and be ready to launch the service on MainNet.
+Stake Wars III is an opportunity to gain confidence and learn how to work with contract-based delegation, with the goal to join the network as a Chunk-Only Producer, and be ready to launch your service on Mainnet.

 Consensus & Staking

-Stake Wars runs on a simple delegation smart contract, called Staking Pool, built to allocate worthless BetaNet tokens to Validators and test the network before using real tokens.
+Stake Wars runs on a simple delegation smart contract, called Staking Pool, built to allocate tokens to Validators and test the network before using real NEAR tokens.
 Validators can deploy this reference, open-source Staking Pool smart contract from Github, to test their systems and get confidence with contract-based delegation.
-Validators are also free to customize their delegation contract, build their web applications, and integrate the Staking Pool with their existing systems.
+Validators are also free to customize their delegation contract, build their web applications, and integrate the Staking Pool into their existing systems.

-The second phase of Stake Wars doesn't give incentives for running a node on BetaNet.
-Instead, it will open the opportunity to join the Restricted MainNet, and receive delegated tokens from anyone who already own NEAR tokens.
+The Stake Wars gives everyone the opportunity to join the MainNet, and receive delegated tokens from anyone who already has NEAR tokens.

 Good motives, we have.

-- To take an opportunity to practice delegation and be ready to join “Mainnet” as a Chunk-Only Producer.
+- To help new validators practice delegation and be ready to join “Mainnet” as a Chunk-Only Producer.

-- To help find and squash bugs in this testing phase of the network
+- To help find and squash bugs in this phase of the network.

-- To be prepared to engage our audience of delegators
+- To help new members engage with our audience of delegators.

 Follow the rules, you will.

-- DO run a node and create your Staking Pool
+- DO run a Chunk-Only Producer node and create your Staking Pool.

 - Do NOT use social engineering or scripting to alter the metrics